sirelkhatim/Continuous-control/report.md

 As you can see there is alot of noise during training, with a quite few swings.
 It ends up solving the environment in 502 episodes.

 # Improvements
 I think it would be interesting to see the performance of PPO on this environment.
 Also, I trained this on a single agent.
 It would be interesting to see the performance of this in a multi-agent setting.
+It would also be interesting to test the performance of A3C and D4PG.
+You can find more information on D4PG here: https://openreview.net/pdf?id=SyZipzbCb